Azure/azure-sdk-for-js/documentation/using-azure-identity.md

     or web control?**

-    - If so, use the `AuthorizationCodeCredential` or `InteractiveBrowserCredential`.
+    - If so, use the `AuthorizationCodeCredential` or `InteractiveBrowserCredential`

-    - If not, use the `DeviceCodeCredential`.
+    - If not, use the `DeviceCodeCredential`

 ## Permissions and Consent